 Visitors to a newly created microsite at MerckManuals.com/KeepMusicinMind can view a series of video clips of emerging musicians who attest that music has improved their mental health and fosters a sense of community, especially during a pandemic.
 They discuss why and how music can be a powerful tool for expressing emotions, releasing stress, and staying positive in uncertain times.

 One of the performers encapsulates this message in a ditty written specifically for the campaign.
 The telling lyrics: “In a battle for our happiness that rages more than ever, music makes a space in which we’re all safer together.”
-Another took to singing from his balcony as a way to remind neighbors that they are all in this together.

 A collection of studies, surveys, and news reports compiled by the National Association of Music Merchants Foundation documents the health benefits of learning and playing music.